-3.9 Indirect Sheet
+3.8 Indirect Sheet

-As stated in Section 2.4, indirect capital costs are costs that are not directly related to the treatment technology used or the amount or quality of the finished water, but are associated with the construction and installation of a treatment technology and water intake structures.
+As stated in Section 2.4, indirect capital costs are costs that are not directly related to the treatment technology used or the amount or quality of the finished water, but that are associated with the construction and installation of a treatment technology and water intake structures.
 The indirect sheet derives capital costs for the following components of indirect costs:

 - Construction management and general contractor overhead

 - Standby power

-- Geotechnical
+- Geotechnical (for new wells)

-- Site work

-- Yard piping.
+- Sitework (for new wells).